 You should also note that professional liability insurance doesn’t cover clients who get physically hurt or property damage while you engage in business.
 These would be typically covered by general liability insurance.

-Understanding what professional liability insurance covers and recognizing potential gaps in the policy could help you make smart decisions about additional insurance needs.
-Make sure you understand what is excluded before you agree to the insurance.
+Having a firm understanding of what professional liability insurance covers and recognizing potential gaps in the policy could help you make smart decisions about additional insurance needs.
+Make sure you know what is excluded before you agree to the insurance.

 Tips for Avoiding a Professional Liability Disaster